cs-cordero/pylint-enums/README.md

     FOURTH = 'matter'
 ```

-However, sometimes, in certain applications, you do actually care about the value of each enum member: specifically, you may use them as a `verbose_name` or a `pretty_name` for displaying to the user.  you may assign it a stateful value and use its contents later.
+However, in certain applications and/or use-cases, you actually do care about the value of each enum member.
+Specifically, you may use them as a `verbose_name` or a `pretty_name` for displaying to the user, or you may want to assign it a stateful value and use its contents later.

 ```
 from enum import Enum